“Tornado season in North Texas runs from January 1st through December 31st.” ~Jesus Jimenez, Staff Writer at the Dallas Morning News

 Emergencies can be a scary time for humans and animals alike.
-While emergencies may be rare, some can lead to the evacuation of your home for periods as short as days to permanent relocation.
+While disasters may be rare, some can lead to the evacuation of your home for periods as short as days to permanent relocation.
 You may not be able to keep all of your prized possessions safe but keeping your animals safe doesn’t have to be a guessing game.
 Here are some Emergency Preparedness Tips to keep your pets safe in all situations:

 Before an Emergency